CUTR-at-USF/gtfs-realtime-validator/README.md

 Once the application has been started, you can enter URLs for the feeds you'd like to have validated at:

  http://localhost:8080

+Note that there is also an option for [Batch Processing](https://github.com/CUTR-at-USF/gtfs-realtime-validator#batch-processing) feeds from the command line.

 ## Configuration options